Oxford-ContEd/project15-elp/docs/README.md

 ### Edge Device Simulation

+The models can be deployed using [NVIDIA Triton Inference Server](https://developer.nvidia.com/nvidia-triton-inference-server) and a deployment [notebook](https://github.com/Oxford-ContEd/project15-elp/tree/main/Code/Deployment/deploy.ipynb) demonstrates the best approach to a cloud-native inference setup using container technology and inference over network.

-- We have created an edge device prototype that simulates predictions from audio data and sends telemetry data to IoT Hub.
+For demo purposes, we have created an edge device prototype that simulates predictions from audio data and sends telemetry data to IoT Hub.
 This is a `nodejs` based application that uses `tensorflow` as backend to make predictions using the model created during training phase.

-- The model created during the training phase needs conversion to a tensroflow js graph model format to be used in a node js application.
+The model created during the training phase needs conversion to a tensroflow js graph model format to be used in a node js application.
 So we convert the models to `tfjs` graph format for the client to predict using the make command as follows

 ```sh
 make convert_model
 ```

-- Register an edge device named `gunshot-detector-1` to IoT Hub and copy IoT device connection string from the micorsoft portal into `.env` file in the [edge device source folder](https://github.com/Oxford-ContEd/project15-elp/tree/main/Code/Deployment/Client) as follows
+Register an edge device named `gunshot-detector-1` to IoT Hub and copy IoT device connection string from the micorsoft portal into `.env` file in the [edge device source folder](https://github.com/Oxford-ContEd/project15-elp/tree/main/Code/Deployment/Client) as follows

 ```
 CONN_STR=<conn-string>
 DETECTOR_ID=gunshot-detector-1
 ```

-- Run the edge device to simulate gunshot predictions randomly and send telemetry data to IoT Hub
+Now, run the edge device prototype to simulate gunshot predictions randomly and send telemetry data to IoT Hub

 ```sh
 make run_device_simulation